Dylan Hartley could replace Chris Robshaw as England captain under Eddie Jones

 Dylan Hartley has emerged as favourite to lead England under Eddie Jones in a change that would mark the end of Chris Robshaw's captaincy.

-It is understood, however, that Jones admires his abrasiveness and feels that by selecting him as skipper he would set the tone for a forward pack that he would like to rediscover its hard edge.
+It is understood, however, that Jones admires his abrasiveness and feels that by selecting him as skipper he would set the tone for a forward pack that the new head coach would like to rediscover its hard edge.

 Hartley, who also missed the 2013 British and Irish Lions tour to Australia for disciplinary reasons, would benefit from the clean slate Jones has offered to all players since he was appointed Stuart Lancaster's successor.